Vaunted bullpen wobbles, hangs on as Rays get even with LA - WHIZ News

 The lefty Loup got the first two outs of the ninth — the second on a flyout just shy of the warning track in left by Austin Barnes.

-The finish was more like a low-cost bullpen that dominated all year for the small-market Rays.
+The finish was more like the low-cost bullpen that dominated all year for the small-market Rays.

 Twelve different pitchers converted at least one save during the regular season, matching the major league record despite the compressed schedule, and the group had a 3.37 ERA, third in the majors.